-Interns can elect to rotate through the Developmental Neuropsychiatry Program (DNP).
+Interns can also electively rotate through the Developmental Neuropsychiatry Program (DNP), which is housed within the OPS.
 The DNP provides evaluation, treatment, and consultation on the needs of children and adolescents with psychotic spectrum disorders (including those at risk for early-onset psychosis), high-functioning autism spectrum disorders, and complex neuropsychiatric and genetic disorders.
 Interns work as part of an interdisciplinary team including psychiatrists, psychologists, and nurse practitioners.
 The DNP provides a solid foundation for those interested in developmental psychopathology and the interface between medical and psychological illness.
-Interns who choose DNP will be taught the latest techniques in diagnostic evaluation, management and treatment of these disorders.
+Interns who choose DNP will be taught the latest techniques in diagnostic evaluation, management, and treatment of these disorders.
 Interns on DNP elective will have less general-OPS cases.
 This clinic can host two interns each semester.

-Another elective experience can be one morning each week training in neuropsychology.
+Lastly, there is an elective experience in neuropsychology during this half of the year.
 The Center for Neuropsychology, located at 2 Brookline Place, provides evidence-based assessment to youth and families affected by brain and central nervous system disorders, injuries, and diseases.
+This experience represents a one morning per week commitment for interns who would like to obtain additional assessment experience.
 Interns team up with staff neuropsychologists and postdoctoral fellows to review records, complete clinical interviews, observe behaviors, administer and score tests for children with medical and neurological disorders, and provide feedback to families on recommendations and treatment.
 Please note that while the program will try to accommodate all interns who express a preference to participate, assignment will depend on program needs and logistics.